pratzyushd/a-level-nea-2022/NOTES.md

 # Notes on Project

+## General Notes

+- Run `flask run --host=0.0.0.0` to run the server and allow anyone to access it Run with the `--with-threads` flag to allow for multiple users to concurrently access (runs multiple threads)

 ## To Do

-### Main Functionality
+### Completed

-- [ ] Collapsible sections for entire transaction
+- [x] Collapsible sections for entire transaction
-  - [ ] Drop down for each packet, with general description in the title e.g.
+  - [x] Drop down for each packet, with general description in the title e.g.
   "packet 1: SYN" (primarily only showing SYN, ACK and FIN)
-  - [ ] Drop down in each packet for the various headers
+  - [x] Drop down in each packet for the various headers
-  - [ ] Further information / translation on hover?
+  - [x] Further information / translation on hover?
-    - [ ] Information about section and function, byte offset
+    - [x] Information about section and function, byte offset
-    - [ ] For HTTP packet data, click to switch between translated version and hex representation?
+    - [x] For HTTP packet data, click to switch between translated version and hex representation?
       - Requires use of JS.onclick() function?
-- [ ] Front end work
+- [x] Front end work
-  - [ ] Add CSS beautification
+  - [x] Add CSS beautification

-### Completed

 - [x] Separate sniffer start and request message
   - [x] Create method of detecting if sniffer already called by that user
   - [x] Can use session, and after button pressed change the value of a variable